I’m Helene. I live in beautiful Melbourne, Australia. I’ve been married to Moshe since 1977… and we’re still madly in

-But I have to say that the highlight of my early dressmaking endeavours was somewhere in the early 1980s when I made a trench coat for myself from this now-OOP pattern, and a beautiful length of very expensive imported grey wool plaid that I’d bought from Buckley and Nunn in the city, a great store with a fabric department on I think the 2nd floor that went all the way from Bourke to Lt.
+But I have to say that the highlight of my early dressmaking endeavours was somewhere in the early 1980s when I made a trench coat for myself from this now-OOP pattern, and a beautiful length of very expensive imported grey wool plaid that I’d bought from Buckley & Nunn in the city, a great store with a fabric department on I think the 2nd floor that went all the way from Bourke to Lt.
 Bourke Street.
 Unfortunately, the store disappeared decades ago.
 But the double-breasted, knee-length, buckle-belted, fully lined coat, with buttoned shoulder epaulets and tabs on the sleeves, caped back with an inverted pleat secured with a buttoned tab?
 I loved that coat, and wore it for many years.
 Hated that haircut though.
 My hairdresser had gotten a little over-zealous.
 I recently found a photo of myself wearing the trench coat.
 I’m pregnant with no. 2 child (Gita), and I’m holding my daughter, Devorah, in my arms.
 She’s wearing a sheepskin jacket made my my husband’s Auntie Sala.
 (Gosh!
 There’s ‘making’ all around us!)

 Back in 1975, I bought myself a Husqvarna Practica 5 Model 6230 sewing machine.
 It’s what I’d been sewing on until I finally bought myself a gorgeous update – the Husqvarna Opal 670.
 It’s a dream!
 I also finally got myself an overlocker, the Brother 3034D.
 Although I hadn’t made any clothes in years, always with the excuse that as soon as I’d reach my ideal weight, then I’d sew, I pulled out a pattern recently, and gave it a shot.
 I must admit, I was a little nervous about remembering how to do it all!
 I’m one of those perfectionist kinda seamstresses.
 Both my mother and my father were always so proud of how the wrong side of my work was so beautifully and neatly finished, and I don’t want to tarnish that reputation, even though Dad’s no longer here.
 So, I’ve begun, and all kinds of patterns and fabrics are calling to me, filling my cupboards, and piling up on my table.